 Social anxiety disorder (SAD) is characterized by a marked fear of social and performance situations in which the individual is scrutinized by others (American Psychiatric Association, 2013).
-Cognitive-behavioral models of social anxiety posit that attentional bias toward social threats is central to social fear (Clark & Wells, 1995; Rapee & Heimberg, 1997).
+Cognitivebehavioral models of social anxiety posit that attentional bias toward social threats is central to social fear (Clark & Wells, 1995; Rapee & Heimberg, 1997).
 Two critical attentional processes have been identified: Self-focused attention (SFA), which involves attending to inner cues like negative thoughts, negative self-imagery, and bodily sensations, and other-focused attention (OFA), which entails attending to environmental threats such as others' negative evaluations.
 Individuals with social anxiety pay attention to their appearance and behavior and the task at hand as well as monitor external threats simultaneously, which may result in poor performance.
 Furthermore, these biases are caused by two psychological aspects.
 First, strategies known as positive metacognitive beliefs entail believing that attending to people's reactions are beneficial for improving performance.
-Second, negative metacognitive beliefs involve thoughts such as believing one cannot control paying attention to oneself.
+Second, negative metacognitive beliefs involve thoughts such as believing one cannot control paying attention to oneself (e.g., Wells, 2007).

 In order to improve social anxiety symptoms, it is imperative to assess the degree of SFA and OFA in daily life separately.
 A method in which the occurrence of OFA is predicted by eye movement has been proposed.
-It is based on the notion of psychogenic correlation in which psychological issues such as metacognitive beliefs affect attention control and physiological changes such as eye movements.
+It is based on the notion of psychosomatic relationship in which psychological issues such as metacognitive beliefs affect attention control and physiological changes such as eye movements.
 However, few studies have investigated the relationship between SFA and changes of eye movement because the subject of attention in SFA is the self, which is not captured as a visual stimulus.
 However, it is possible that SFA can be predicted from eye movements by focusing on how one is looking, for example, the line of sight moving back and forth rather than on who one is looking at it.
-The relationship between the degree of SFA and OFA during speech and eye movements based on psychogenic correlation that psychological changes reflect eye movements was investigated in this study.
+The relationship between the degree of SFA and OFA during speech and eye movements was investigated in this study, based on the psychosomatic relationship in which eye movements reflect psychological changes.